Timo-PFF/public_stuff/docs/r_values_sports_analytics.md

 * We add another metric with a play-level R-squared number of `0.0025` (residual variance `400`) to the mix.
 * We simulate the reality in a `1000` parellel universes.

-Note that for the sake of runtime and memory, we lower to a sample size of five season, i.e. we have the following set up:
+Note that for the sake of runtime and memory, we lower to a sample size of five seasons, i.e. we have the following set up:
 * Players per season: `100`
 * Number of seasons: `5` (In reality that means at least `6` years of data, because you need a year to get priors)
-* Player per season: `500` on average, i.e. each player season's number of players is a normal distribution around `500`.
+* Plays per player and season: `500` on average, i.e. each player season's number of players is a normal distribution around `500`.

 The following code implements this and computes the season-level R-squared number for both metrics in each parallel universe